 Adults often talk about children in the future tense.
 “They are the hope of tomorrow”, “the ambassadors of change and prosperity in the next world”, they say, among many other distant wishes.
 While there is truth in all of these statements, children are actually citizens of today, not tomorrow.
 They can take an active part in civil participation today.
 The way we perceive and treat them is an exercise of democracy in the present tense.

-1. Children are not just cute, they have the ability to make contributions to our communities and cities today.
+1. Children are not just cute, they are people.

 2. Children are ambassadors of democracy today.

 When we think about democracy, power relations instantly come to mind.
 In non-democratic societies, dictators take decisions on behalf of the rest of the citizens.
 In a true democracy, the voice of the vulnerable counts.
 Let’s face it and state it clearly: adults—whether they are parents or teachers—have power over children.
 They control the experiences children can have access to.
 The way an adult chooses to treat a child (yes, it is a choice!) is a manifestation of where they stand on the spectrum of democratic practices.
 Does the adult listen enough to the child?
 Does s/he give choice to the child?
 Is the adult viewing the child as an empty vessel ready to be filled with their knowledge and beliefs, or does s/he think with the child and listen to them with curiosity, as a fellow learner?
 Children invite us to walk the talk!
 To constantly practice democracy, not just to believe in it.
 They help us stay faithful to our values and make moral decisions every day.
 Thus, children are crucial citizens in our society, today.

 3. Children are brilliantly tolerant; they can solve some of the moral dilemmas we struggle with.